ChrisAW22/GameRecord/README.md

 # GameRecord

-This is a web application to track board games: their ratings, play counts, and other metadata.
+This is a web application to track board games: their ratings, play counts, and other metadata

 ## Steps
 Step 1: Initial commit with basic files